jlmelville/smallvis/docs/pacmap.md

-This confirms my fears about the cavalier use of PCA for preprocessing: it might be a good idea to do it, but it does have an effect on the results of the nearest neighbors so you should have a good reason for doing it (and in the case of PaCMAP why 100 dimensions is the magic number).
+This confirms my fears about the cavalier use of PCA for preprocessing: it might be a good idea to do it, but it does have an effect on the results of the nearest neighbors so you should have a good reason for doing it (and in the case of PaCMAP why 100 dimensions is the magic number). *January 14 2022*: see [Cooley and co-workers](https://doi.org/10.1101/689851) for a similar argument about the effect of PCA (and UMAP and t-SNE) on preserving neighborhoods.
+They use the Jaccard distance (sometimes referred to as Tanimoto) with 20-nearest neighbors on a variety of single cell RNAseq datasets.

 Looking at the scaled nearest neighbors, this has a more consistent effect on neighborhoods than PCA.
 For datasets like `oli` and `frey` where PCA retained